5. Types

 print(add(1, 2.5))

 If you execute the above code, you would see the result 3.5 printed on screen.
-The reason why Mojo did not complain about the type incompatibility of arguments is that the object type has initializers for many builtin data types.
+The reason why Mojo did not complain about the type incompatibility of arguments is that the object type has initializers for many built-in data types.
 Similar to the example mentioned above for String, Mojo calls the appropriate initializer in object corresponding to the type of the given value.
 If object does not have an initializer for a given type, then a value of that particular type cannot be assigned to variables of object type.

 In the above case, object has initializers for both Int and FloatLiteral.
 Mojo then instantiates an object with Int and the other object with FloatLiteral as its underlying value.